robinhowlett/robinhowlett.github.com/source/_posts/2016-01-05-everything-you-ever-wanted-to-know-about-ssl-but-were-afraid-to-ask.markdown

 **Private Key**

-Used to sign or encrypt data.
-A private key can verify that its corresponding certificate was used to sign or encrypt things, and vice versa.
+A private key can verify that its corresponding certificate/public key was used to encrypt data.
 It is never given out publicly.

 **Certificate Authority (CA)**